 Union teaches language courses both in the original language and in translation.
-There are full programs leading to a major in Chinese, French, German and Spanish, as well as an interdepartmental major in Russian, and minors in Russian and Japanese.
+There are full programs leading to a major in Chinese, French, German and Spanish, as well as interdepartmental majors in Russian and Japanese.

 We offer a year of Hebrew; a year of Arabic; a course in Italian for students preparing for the Sicily term abroad every other spring term; a course in Portuguese for those preparing for the Brazil term; and a course in Swahili for the term abroad in Tanzania every other year.

 As modern languages and literatures student, you can easily combine a language major or minor with any discipline.
 You can live in a language-oriented theme house on campus, and participate in language clubs and language tables.

 Our extensive library collection and state-of-the-art language laboratory further support your work.

 And you can explore the world and its languages through many term abroad programs, from Argentina to France to Vietnam.